 Regression detection: Each CBM run is compared against the baseline CBM run for the previous version.
 New boundaries that appear in the current version (not present in the baseline) are flagged as regressions — behavioral changes that introduced new failure modes.

 Differential mapping: For incremental updates (configuration changes, prompt updates), CBM runs a targeted differential evaluation: it tests the specific areas of behavior that the change affects, rather than running a full evaluation.
-This reduces evaluation time from 30+ minutes to 5–8 minutes for targeted changes while maintaining coverage of the changed behavioral domains.
+The originally-published "30+ minutes full / 5–8 minutes differential" latency figures were design-time targets, not instrumented measurements; real per-run latency distributions will be reported when the CBM worker is instrumented in production.

 Conclusion